 Merlin: In the British TV show, some mooks are seen using dual scimitars (and one knight who wanted to join the knights of the round table used two longswords).

 Robin of Sherwood: Nasir the Saracen dual-wields scimitars, but these are weapons with thin, relatively short blades.
-Inverting the trope, as in the pilot he manages to fight Robin, only using one sword, to a stand-still.
+In the pilot he manages to fight Robin, only using one sword, to a stand-still.

 Dungeons & Dragons features specific and explicit rules on dual-wielding that vary depending on the edition.

 In the 3.0 and 3.5 editions, characters receive heavy penalties when attacking with two weapons.
 You can receive lower penalties by using a light weapon in your off-hand or by using a single double-headed weapon.
 Several feats can be taken to lower your penalties further.
-Two-weapon fighting can also apply be applied to a monk's (unarmed) fighting style; the attacks stack.
+There are specialized weapons for certain tailed races that can act as a second or third equipped weapon with special training.

 As of 4th Edition, holding a weapon in each hand doesn't allow you to make two attacks by default, but certain feats give you benefits for dual-wielding, and quite a few Ranger powers require you to dual-wield.
 And Fighters have gotten into the act as well with the Tempest build from "Martial Power", which gives dual-wielding powers to the Fighter, and which, with a Ranger multiclass feat, can even wield two one-handed weapons like the Ranger can (since Fighters are usually limited to two light weapons or a one-handed weapon and a light weapon).